 How will my sponsorship donation be used?
 We strive to create lasting change for your sponsored child.

 Why should I sponsor with Jewish Child’s Day?
-Jewish Child’s Day is a grant making charity which has been helping children in need worldwide for over 65 years.
+Jewish Child’s Day is a grant making charity which has been helping children in need worldwide for 70 years.
 Today, over 12,000 Jewish children each year rely on us to save them from deprivation, disadvantage, abuse and neglect; to nurture them and offer them a better future.
 Many of the projects and organisations we support rely on grant funding to continue their work and have no other way of raising vital funds.

 Are my contributions tax deductible?
 Yes.
 Please ask if you have further questions.